trychlos/pwix-app-pages/README.md

 - `enumerate( cb<Function>, args<Any> )`

-    This method iterates through the `DisplaySet` set, and call the provided `cb` callback.
+    This method iterates through the `DisplaySet` set, and calls the provided `cb` callback.

     The enumeration is stopped when the callback returns `false`.

-    The callback has following prototype: `cb( name<String>, def<DisplayUnit>, args<Any> ): Boolean`.
+    The callback has following prototype: `cb( name<String>, unit<DisplayUnit>, args<Any> ): Boolean`.

 ##### `AppPages.DisplayUnit`

-A display unit, either a page or a modal or anything which can go into a menu.
+A display unit, either a page or a modal or anything which can be addressable from a menu.

 This class can be used as-is, or can be derived by the application.

-Following parameters are recognized:
+Methods are:

+- `new DisplayUnit( name<String>, properties<Object> ): DisplayUnit`

+    The constructor.

+    it takes following arguments:

+    - `name`: the (unique) name of the display unit

+    - `properties`: the display unit properties:

         - `classes`

             Type: Array<String>

             The classes to be added.

             Defaulting to the configured value.

         - `inMenus`

             Definition type: String or Array of strings

             Returned type: Array of strings

             The menus names in which this page may appear as an item.

             Defaulting to an empty array.

         - `menuIcon`

             Type: String

             The name of the FontAwesome icon to be used in front of the menu label.

             Defaulting to the configured value.

         - `menuLabel`

             Type: String

             The I18n translation key for the menu label.

             Defaulting to the (untranslated) display unit name.

         - `route`

             the route to the page

             Defaulting to null.

         - `template`

             Type: String

             The template to be loaded

             Defaulting to null.

-    Please note that, even if this option is optional, we do not get any rendering if it is not set.
+            Please note that this option must be set to get any rendering.

         - `templateParms`

             Type: Object|Function

             Parameters to be passed to the template, defaulting to an empty object.

         - `wantPermission`

             Type: String

             A permission string to be passed to a isAllowed() function, defaulting to null (allowed)

             This permission is expected to determine the display/availability/visibility of the display unit for the current user.

             Do not set anything here for public pages.
 Contrarily, having a `wantPermission` non-empty string means that the permissions of the current user must be validated by the application through the configured `allowFn` function.

-Methods are:

 - `get( key<String> ): Any`